Belief Bias Identification: Results

 \subsection{Individual-level analysis}

 Figures \ref{fig:count baseline} and \ref{fig:count complete} provide an overview of the biases detected at the individual level within the context of the two models: the baseline and the complete model.
 In Figure \ref{fig:count baseline}, the bar chart depicts the occurrences of statistically significant biases at the 5\% level within the baseline model.
-The color-coded representation distinguishes biases: red means significance solely for successes, blue for failures, and green for significance in both successes and failures.\footnote{The column ``against" classifies those individuals who update against the information signals.} Notably, overinference and base rate overuse emerge prominently.
+The color-coded representation distinguishes biases: red means significance solely for successes, blue for failures, and green for significance in both successes and failures.
+Notably, overinference and base-rate overuse emerge prominently.
 However, Figure \ref{fig:count complete}, illustrating individual biases in the complete model, shows a more complete picture.

-Here, a broader array of biases is accounted for, with the hot hand fallacy emerging as the most commonly exhibited bias among the subjects.\footnote{This is especially surprising given that sequence-related biases, such as the hot hand fallacy, are tested with a reduced number of observations, which generally limits statistical power and thus makes significant findings less expected.} Further comparing these models yields intriguing insights.
+Here, a broader array of biases is accounted for, with the hot-hand fallacy being the most commonly exhibited bias among the subjects.\footnote{This is especially surprising given that sequence-related biases, such as the hot-hand fallacy, are tested with a reduced number of observations, which generally limits statistical power and thus makes significant findings less expected.} Further comparing these models yields interesting insights.
 First, at the descriptive level, it becomes evident that individual heterogeneity persists across both models: All tested biases were present among subjects to a certain extent.
 That is, there is no bias which fully vanishes after incorporating the complete set of biases.
-Notably, the prevalence of the hot hand fallacy contrasts sharply with the sparsity of confirmatory biases or overconfidence among subjects.
-Secondly, the complete model makes another important revelation: every subject exhibits at least one form of bias when the full spectrum of biases is considered.
+Notably, the prevalence of the hot-hand fallacy contrasts sharply with the sparsity of confirmatory biases or underprecision among subjects.
+Second, moving from the baseline to the complete model substantially reduces the set of subjects who remain uncategorized.

-While the ``No Bias" column in Figure \ref{fig:count baseline} shows that 15 individuals (17\% of the sample) could not be categorized, this column is empty in Figure \ref{fig:count complete}.
-This implies that the shift from the baseline to the complete model is able to identify biased individuals, who would otherwise be categorized as either Bayesian or ``too noisy".\footnote{Because the individual-level analysis tests many null hypotheses (eleven per subject), one may wonder whether some of these results are driven by a high rate of false positives.
-To address this concern, section \ref{sec.robust} of the appendix replicates Figures \ref{fig:count baseline} and \ref{fig:count complete} correcting for multiple hypothesis testing.}